-The Project Development Objective (PDO) is: (i) to increase utilization and adaptability of the Social Protection Delivery System, (ii) consolidate the Conditional Cash Transfers to improve nutrition behaviors, (iii) enhance the convergence of multisectoral nutrition interventions in priority target areas, (iv) and in case of an eligible crisis or emergency, respond promptly and effectively to it.

-The Project will comprise five components that will continue to support the implementation of the nutrition-sensitive conditional cash transfer (built on Phase 1) to contribute to reducing poverty and malnutrition, improving and enhancing social protection systems, promoting the planning, coordination, and monitoring multisector nutritional convergence approach.
-Five project components are:
+- 4. The Project Development Objective (PDO) is to strengthen the social protection system and enhance the convergence of multisectoral interventions to improve nutrition behaviors in targeted areas and, in case of an eligible crisis or emergency, respond promptly and effectively. - 5.
+The Project comprise five components that will continue to support the implementation of the nutrition-sensitive conditional cash transfer (built on Phase 1) to contribute to reducing poverty and malnutrition, improving and enhancing social protection systems, promoting the planning, coordination, and monitoring multisector nutritional convergence approach.
+Five project components are as follows while details are provided in Annex 1: